praveenHp/sp-shreyas-site/content/blog/Women-Reservation-Bill.md

 +++
 date = '2023-09-21'
-title = 'Women's Reservation Bill'
+title = "Women's Reservation Bill"
 +++

 Throughout history, women have fought tirelessly to claim their space in politics, from fighting for the right to vote to heading governments.